 Insider threats awareness

-This awareness and training module addresses the information security issues arising from workers (employees on the payroll and third party employees), particularly their deliberate/intentional/malicious attempts to compromise or harm the organization.
+This awareness and training module addresses the information security issues arising from workers (employees on the payroll and third party employees), particularly their deliberate attempts to compromise or harm the organization's interests.

-This information security awareness and training module directly complements the one on outsider threats.
+This module directly complements the one on outsider threats.